Biden stopped the executions of 37 men. Trump's DOJ wants to punish them

 "Most of the 37 inmates who had sentences commuted by Biden will be transferred to ADX," a DOJ spokesperson said.

-But documents obtained and reviewed by NPR show that sending the men to ADX violates current Department of Justice and Bureau of Prison policy.
+But documents obtained and reviewed by NPR show that sending the men to ADX violates current DOJ and Bureau of Prison policy.

 But after Trump took office, some of the prisoners' care records were changed to bring them down to a rating of 2 — a match with ADX — although federal guidelines indicate that care levels should be adjusted only if a prisoner's health changes.
 Officials downgraded Mikos' and at least one other prisoners' care level from 3 to 2, despite no significant changes to their health, NPR found after interviewing prisoners' attorneys and reviewing records filed in the lawsuit that described care levels.

-"The inmates transferred to ADX are among the most dangerous in the federal penitentiary system," said a DOJ spokesperson, when asked for comment.
+"The inmates transferred to ADX are among the most dangerous in the federal penitentiary system," said a DOJ spokesperson, when asked for comment about the downgrading.
 "Their incarceration at ADX is entirely consistent with the egregiousness of their crimes and the security risks associated with their detention."

-The prisoners' discipline records also do not support their transfer to ADX.
-Some former death row prisoners had no discipline records whatsoever at the time they were recommended to be transferred to ADX, prison records obtained by NPR show.
+Prisoners' discipline records also do not support their transfer to ADX.
+Some former death row prisoners had no discipline records whatsoever at the time they were recommended to be transferred to ADX, prison documents obtained by NPR show.
 Other prisoners have not had a discipline record or a violent or escape-related infraction in over a decade.

 One prisoner's disciplinary file, for example, shows "0 points" in the criminal history section.
 In the violence category, his file says "NONE;" in drug abuse, "NEVER."